 Magical as it is, the island Santorini was often thought to be connected with the legend of the "lost" city of Atlantis, becoming the test subject of scientists worldwide for years.

 Before it was named Santorini, according to recorded history, the island was called 'Kallisti,' which means 'the most beautiful of all.'
-In 1153, the Venetians named it Santorini from the combination of the words Santa (Saint) and Irene (Peace).
+In 1153, the Venetians named it Santorini by combining the words Santa (Saint) and Irene (Peace).

 When to Visit Santorini?